What is an endometrial biopsy?

 and herbal supplements that you are taking.

-may need to schedule the procedure for a specific time of your cycle.
+may need to schedule the procedure for a certain time of your cycle.

-- If your provider gives you a sedative before the procedure, you will need someone
+If your provider gives you medicine to relax (sedative) before the procedure, you

 What happens during an endometrial biopsy?

 An endometrial biopsy may be done in a healthcare provider's office, on an outpatient

 basis, or as part of your stay in a hospital.
 Procedures may vary based on your condition